-This site has been initiated as an open FORUM to develop ideas that might sustain better and more resilient future social, environmental and economic development in Portsmouth.
+This site has been initiated as an open FORUM to develop ideas to sustain better and more resilient future social, environmental and economic development in Portsmouth and its region.

-This initiative intends to engage creative, constructive and optimistic public debate that encourages quality, opportunities and best outcomes.
+The initiative is intended to engage constructive and creative debate that can encourage quality, opportunities and best outcomes in planning architecture and design.

-READERS ARE INVITED AND WELCOMED TO CONTRIBUTE to informing this future debate on planning architecture and design, by submitting feedback or their own publications to the editorial team.
+READERS ARE INVITED AND WELCOMED TO CONTRIBUTE to informing this future debate by submitting feedback or their own publications to the editorial team.

 We welcome a flow of visions offering fresh, new and alternative ideas.